Feeling Insecure? 6 Tips To Quiet Your Inner Critic

 "Mine happens to be named George," says Hayes.
 "I say, 'Thanks, George, for the advice.
 I've got this covered, George.' "

-Naming the voice almost turns it into someone else, talking.
-"It's just one little cognitive strand, waving its finger at you," Hayes says.
+Naming the voice almost turns it into someone else talking.
+"It's just one little cognitive strand waving its finger at you," Hayes says.
 "You don't have to do what the dictator says."

 2. Set negative thoughts to music.